Last Updated on September 29, 2025, by David

 Steer clear of multi-surface cleaners containing bleach, ammonia, or citrus extracts.
 These substances can strip away sealants and etch the terracotta, making it more vulnerable to future staining.

 For stubborn stains, use a soft cloth along with a diluted solution of stone cleaner.
-Never scrub with abrasive pads or wire brushes, as these can scratch the surface and complicate future cleaning efforts.
+Never scrub with abrasive pads or wire brushes, as they can scratch the surface and complicate future cleaning.

 What Cleaning Methods Should Be Avoided?
 Harsh Chemicals and Steam

 Although steam mops may appear convenient, they are not suitable for terracotta.
 The high temperatures and moisture can compromise the sealant and weaken the tile over time.
-Similarly, acidic cleaners such as vinegar or lemon juice—even when diluted—can erode the surface of the tile and cause discolouration.
+Similarly, acidic cleaners such as vinegar or lemon juice—even when diluted—can erode tile surfaces and cause discolouration.

-Stick to gentle cleaning methods and always conduct tests with new products on a small, inconspicuous area before using them on the entire floor.
+Stick to gentle cleaning methods, and always test new products on a small, inconspicuous area before using them on the entire floor.

 Comparing Professional Care with DIY Methods for Terracotta Maintenance

-When it comes to the upkeep of terracotta floors, many homeowners in Surrey begin with DIY cleaning methods.
+When it comes to maintaining terracotta floors, many homeowners in Surrey start with DIY cleaning methods.
 While regular sweeping and mopping can be beneficial, there comes a point where professional assistance becomes not just advantageous, but necessary.

 When Should You Consider Hiring a Surrey-Based Tile Specialist?